No767/Rin-Docs/docs/contributing-to-rin.md

 ## Formatting

 This projects uses a ton of linters and formatters.
 The main formatters are Black, AutoPEP8, and Isort.
 And there are a lot of linters as well.
 Most of them are from Codefactor, Codacy, and Deepsource.
 You don't have to worry about them because they are set up as formatters on the CI/CD workflow.
 Meaning that once it is done, all the code is formatted already.

+# Tips about the Formatters

+If you send a commit that has changes to the code, the Formatters will start kicking in.
+These exist as a CI Workflow, so make sure to wait 2-3 mins before you make any single change to the code.
+If you decide to commit and change a part of the main cogs, it will start complaining about merge conflicts.
+The workflow only formats the Cogs folder.

 ## Issue and Feature Requests Reports

 If there is an issue or a feature you want to be added, use the built-in GitHub issue tracker.
 Though a system like Jira could be used, it would be more efficient to just use the issue tracker that GitHub provides.

 - If submitting a issue report, follow the template.
 Duplicates will not receive support
 - If submitting a feature request, follow the template as well.
 As with issue reports, duplicate requests will not receive support